0x0f906/signalK-engine-monitor/README.md

 <h1>signalK-engine-monitor</h1>
 <p>SignalK engine monitor utilizing a SH-ESP32 with the code being mostly based off examples provided by <a href="https://github.com/hatlabs">@hatlabs</a>.</p>

+This project connects to a SignalK server via WiFi and does not send NEMA-2000 data over a NEMA backbone.

 <p><strong>Working:</strong>
 <ul>
   <li>03 Temperature sensors